MirrorYuChen/workflow-ai/README.md

 **Step-3** : Start a request with tools.

-As long as we have function in manager and set `request.tool_choice`, LLMs will tell us how to use corresponding tools and this library will help us execute the tools automatically.
-Then the library will give the response to LLMs and let it summarise by the function results.
+As long as we have function in manager and set `request.tool_choice`, LLMs will tell us how to use corresponding tools.
+After this information is returned, this library will help us automatically execute the tool (that is, some functions we have registered).
+The library  will then automatically provide the response to LLM, allowing it to generate a summary based on the function results, and LLM will return the final result to us.

 ```cpp
 {